lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 stands out, especially while dealing with completely naive implementations, is to do less of whatever you're doing.

-This strategy applies well to fakedata.
+This strategy fits perfectly in this context.

 Since I had never even thought about performance while writing fakedata (it's never been and still isn't a strict requirement), the implementation was as naive as possible:

 - Parse input to figure what we need to generate.
 - For each loop step, print a "row" of generated data.

-The problem of this strategy is that the overhead of asking the host OS "hey can I write this to stdout?" adds up pretty quickly.
+The problem with this approach is that the overhead of asking the host OS "hey can I write this to stdout?" adds up pretty quickly.

 When it comes to I/O, doing less often means buffering.
-The idea is that we hold some of the data we want to write in a buffer so we can ask the host OS less often "hey can I write this to stdout?".
+The idea is that we hold some of the data we want to write in a buffer so that we can ask the host OS less often "hey can I write this to stdout?".

 It's such a common strategy, most languages have buffered I/O standard libraries.
 Go, being go, has one called [bufio](https://pkg.go.dev/bufio).

-That's what I did.
-It was a tiny change:
+That's what I needed to do, a tiny change:

 ```diff
 --- a/main.go